Miami Norland Senior High School: Demographics

 Miami Norland is 95% Black, 4% Hispanic and 1% non-white Hispanic.

 Athletics

 Home of the Vikings, Miami Norland athletic teams wear the colors of maroon and gray, and compete within the Florida High School Athletic Association (FHSAA).
 The school offers a select few sports, including basketball, cross country, soccer, track and field, and volleyball.
 Boys-only sports are football and wrestling, while the lone girls-only sport is flag football.

 The Miami Norland basketball and football teams have enjoyed success in recent years by winning a number of FHSAA championships.
-The girl's basketball team won in 2009, and the boys' basketball squad were victorious in 2006, 2008, 2012-15.
+The girls' basketball team won in 2009, and the boys' basketball squad were victorious in 2006, 2008, 2012–15.
 They also competed in the 2014 and 2015 Battle at The Villages, but only achieved as high as second place.
 The football team won the 2002 and 2011 titles.